The Ergobaby All-Position Omni 360 baby carrier is quickly becoming Australia's most popular baby carrier and for good reason.

 As a parent, how do I decide: What is better for my child, facing in or facing out?
 And how can I know?

-Is the new Four Position 360 Carrier safe?
+Is the new Ergobaby four Position Omni 360 Carrier safe?

-The Four Position 360 Carrier meets high safety standards.
 The safety of Ergobaby's children’s products is utmost priority.
-The Four Position 360 Carrier, as with all Ergobaby's carriers, has added safety mechanisms on the hip and shoulder belts, including high-quality clasps, carefully selected materials and a sturdy overall design.
+The latest Four Position Omni 360 Carrier, as with all Ergobaby's carriers, has added safety mechanisms on the hip and shoulder belts, including high-quality clasps, carefully selected materials and a sturdy overall design.
 It was developed in collaboration with midwives and baby carrier consultants and extensively tested with parents of babies ranging in age from newborn to 3 years of age (15kgs).

 Can I breastfeed with the new Four Position 360 Carrier?
 How does that work?